๐ŸŽ‰

 ls /dev/ttyUSB*

-❌ ESP32 not detected?
-You might need to install USB-to-Serial drivers:
+โŒ ESP32 not detected?
+Install USB-to-Serial drivers:

 Before flashing new firmware, it's good practice to erase the existing flash memory to prevent conflicts: